 4. Companies don’t buy real hair.
 We’ve tried.
 We wanted to know how much they paid for their hair.
 Turns out, they’re not interested in buying quality hair from young women.
 That requires paying high prices, utilizing human resources, and further decreasing the bottom line.
 It’s much easier for these companies to purchase low quality hair in bulk from hair collectors that deliver to your doorstep.
 Everything is processed and they believe consumers won’t know the difference anyway.

 5. Premium quality, Virgin Remy hair is rare.
-We’ve taken our hair to local hair companies, custom wig makers, and even amongst the top celebrity hair stylists in NY & LA.
-The response has always been the same, “Wow!
+We’ve taken our hair to local hair companies, custom wig makers, and even amongst the top celebrity hair stylists in NY & Beverly Hills, and the response has always been the same, “Wow!
 This hair is beautiful!
 Where is it from?
 My clients would love this hair!”
 It’s from real women being paid fair wages.
 Its helped students cover rent, tuition, and living expenses—its helped mothers put food on the table for 3-4 months; and its given others an opportunity to work and earn a living.

 This is not an attempt to disparage any company.
 I simply wanted to share my experience and shed some light on why your “100% Virgin Remy” hair hasn’t lived up to its claims.
-The only way to ensure that you’re getting genuine, Virgin Remy hair is to pay premium prices and ask for receipts.
+The only way to ensure that you’re getting genuine, Virgin Remy hair is to pay a premium and ask for verfiable proof.
 Here at REMY NY, we do all of that, and more.